Kindness in Boston: Helping in a time of need

 Donate via check or online on the website www.boston.gov/departments/treasury/boston-resiliency-fund.

-Although many other programs have closed during this pandemic, the feeding ministry of the MANNA Community at Cathedral Church of St. Paul, 138 Tremont St. has expanded its ministry, for the time being, to accommodate the growing number of people in need.
+Although many other programs have closed during this pandemic, the feeding ministry of the MANNA Community at Cathedral Church of Saint Paul, 138 Tremont St. has expanded its ministry to accommodate the growing number of people in need.

 In addition to the Monday Lunch Program, they are now serving breakfast and giving out water on Sundays, Mondays and Tuesdays.